 Running a care home means juggling a lot—residents’ wellbeing, compliance checks, staff training… and yes, cleaning products.
 But have you ever stopped to ask: are we using safe cleaning products for care homes?

 For care homes, cleaning is about more than appearances.
-It’s about creating a safe environment—one that protects everyone, especially those with delicate health needs.
-I’m going to walk you through how to choose safe cleaning products for care homes, and why it’s worth rethinking what’s in your cleaning cupboard.
+It’s about creating a safe environment that protects everyone, especially those with delicate health needs.
+In this guide we’ll walk through how to choose safe cleaning products for care homes, and why it’s worth reviewing what’s currently in your cleaning cupboard.

 The Problem With “Everyday” Cleaning Products

 Many off-the-shelf cleaning products weren’t designed with care settings in mind.
-They might get the job done, but they often contain:
+They may work well in homes or offices, but they often contain ingredients that can be problematic in environments with vulnerable residents.

 • Ammonia – can irritate the lungs and eyes

-• Bleach – powerful, but potentially harsh for vulnerable residents
+• Bleach – powerful but potentially harsh for sensitive residents

-• Artificial fragrances – linked to allergies and respiratory issues
+• Artificial fragrances – sometimes linked to allergies or respiratory irritation

 • Volatile Organic Compounds (VOCs) – which can linger in the air

-In a care environment, even small exposures can lead to big problems—think asthma flare-ups, headaches, or skin irritation.
+In a care environment, even small exposures can lead to bigger issues such as asthma flare-ups, headaches, or skin irritation.

-When we talk about safe products, we’re talking about cleaning solutions that are:
+When we talk about safe products, we mean cleaning solutions that are:

 • Effective against bacteria and viruses

-• Compliant with COSHH (Control of Substances Hazardous to Health)
+• COSHH compliant (Control of Substances Hazardous to Health)

-Many suppliers now offer products specifically designed for healthcare and residential care, so there’s no need to compromise on performance.
+Many suppliers now offer products specifically designed for healthcare and residential care environments, meaning you no longer have to choose between safety and effectiveness.

-👉 If you’re reviewing your current setup, our Cleaning and Hygiene page offers a great place to start.
+If you’re reviewing your setup more broadly, our Cleaning and Hygiene hub is a good starting point.

 What Are the Alternatives?

-• Hydrogen peroxide-based cleaners – effective and break down into water and oxygen
+• Hydrogen peroxide–based cleaners – effective disinfectants that break down into water and oxygen

-• Enzyme-based formulas – great for odour control and biodegradable
+• Enzyme-based formulas – ideal for odour control and biodegradable cleaning

-• Neutral detergents – gentle and safe for regular use on multiple surfaces
+• Neutral detergents – gentle enough for frequent use across multiple surfaces

 Don’t Forget Storage and Staff Training

-Even safe products can become unsafe if they’re not used correctly.
-Make sure your team knows how to:
+Even safe products can become unsafe if they are used incorrectly.
+Care homes should ensure their teams know how to:

 • Store chemicals securely